Catalytic entanglement transformations with noisy hardware: Introduction

 As part of our analysis, we introduce a novel recipe for determining the local operations and classical communication needed for performing the EC protocols.
 In particular, we allow for a practical trade-off between the number of communication rounds and the number of auxiliary qubits in the implementation based on hardware constraints.

 We numerically simulate EC both with and without entanglement catalysis and compare the performances to a canonical protocol of distillation in the presence of both state-preparation errors and operational errors.
+Our current numerical analysis considers bipartite states but our general method can be extended to multipartite states following the extension in Ref.~\cite{Xin_2007}.
 We find that the distillation protocol is more resistant against incoherent, depolarising-type errors, whereas the EC protocols are more resilient against coherent, unitary-type errors.
 For operational errors, we find that they affect both catalytic EC and non-catalytic EC more severely than distillation due to the relatively complex circuits needed for performing the required measurements.
 However, for operational errors $\lesssim0.1$\%, we find that catalytic EC results in both higher fidelity output states and succeeds with a higher success probability than non-catalytic protocols and distillation.
 Consequently, entanglement catalysis seems suited for the concentration of entanglement between logical qubits utilising quantum error correction to suppress operational errors as recently envisioned for fault-tolerant modular quantum computation~\cite{pattison2024,ataides2025}.